KateLeonchikova/VK-Marusia/README.md

    `npm run build`
    The build files will be generated in the dist directory.

-   Run the Production Build: To preview the production build locally, run:

 6. **Run the Production Build:**
    To preview the production build locally, run:
    `npm run preview`